 In the East, you are met with large, flat, dry plains, occupied by the Galana River and Yugard Falls.
 The West is more made up of volcanic mountains and thick trees, waterfalls, and Lake Jipe.
 Swamps and springs are more frequent here, with the foliage being denser and greener.

 These contrasts obviously make for a varying safari experience.
 If the more common savannah-dwelling wildlife is what you are after, then we’d recommend heading to Tsavo East.
-You’ll find the Big Five, buck, zebra, wildebeest, and other such antelope, by the scores here.
+You’ll find the Big Five, buck, zebra, wildebeest, and other such antelope by the scores here.

 In contrast, should you wish to see rhino, buffalo, elephant herds, leopard, and specifically birds, we’d suggest West Tsavo.
 The landscape is more conducive to their living as they are shyer.
-Obviously, this makes sightings a lot harder to come by, especially during and after the green season.

 Further research is advised into the more specific characteristics of Tsavo East and West.
 They really do vary in nature and we wouldn’t want you to miss out on the opportunity to experience the variety of this beautiful country in favor of your preferences.
+Refer to this map for your Kenyan holiday safari destinations.

 Best Time for Kenya Safaris